Discover Bristol

 How to apply

-Applications will open online in Summer 2025.
-If you’d like to be notified when applications open, please complete this expression of interest form.
+Applications will open online in Summer 2026.
+If you’d like to be notified when the applications reopen in the Summer of 2026, please complete this expression of interest form.

 Eligibility criteria